Don’t confuse train brain with train your brain. They’re not the same thing.

 Wrap Up

-Train brain is horrible and a waste equally for employees and employers.
-It’s a waste of time, money, effort, and does more harm than good.
-We’re on a mission to eliminate train brain which is why we won’t ever create training that takes longer than 30 minutes.
-We say no to train brain and you should too, we even make a point of pointing it out on our home page that we want to cut training time.
+Train brain is horrible and a waste of time, money, and effort for employees and employers.
+It does more harm than good.
+We’re on a mission to eliminate train brain, so we won’t ever create training that takes longer than 30 minutes.
+We say no to train brain, and you should, too.

 Train brain can be a serious issue for any organization.
-It can lead to complete stagnation in learning and growth.
-As a result, it’s essential to avoid train brain at all costs.
-With some of the strategies I pointed out, you can reduce train brain and create an environment that is conducive to learning and growth as well as modernize your organization’s learning and employee development ecosystem.
+It can lead to complete stagnation in employee growth, so it is essential to avoid train brain at all costs.
+Some of the strategies I mentioned can help you reduce train brain, create an environment conducive to learning and growth, and modernize your organization’s learning and employee development ecosystem.

-By following these strategies, organizations can ensure that their employees are productive, motivated, and engaged.
-If you’re looking for an instructional design consultant to help you minimize or eliminate the issues in your organization creating train brain, we can help.
-Schedule a free consultation so we can discuss a plan to work on your organization’s standards for training and strategies for banishing train brain for good.
+Following these strategies, organizations can ensure their employees are productive, motivated, and engaged.
+If you’re looking for an instructional design consultant to help you minimize or eliminate train brain, we can help.
+Schedule a free consultation to discuss a plan to improve your organization’s training standards and strategies for banishing train brain for good.